Ravio1i/notion-gcal-sync/README.md

 ## Notes

 BE AWARE OF THE FOLLOWING:
 * This sync will update your source links in gcal.
-Links to mails etc. will get overwritten with a link to the notion page.
+Links to mail etc. will get overwritten with a link to the notion page.
   The original links will be put on top of the description
 * This sync will update all your invites from other calendars not specified to your default calendar.
 There is a button on gcal to restore back